Controlling transport dynamics of confined asymmetric fibers: Problem formulation and methods

 \section{Problem formulation and methods}

-Figures~\ref{fig:channel_fiber_geom}~(a,b) depict the configuration of a L fiber in the channel.
+Figures~\ref{fig:channel_fiber_geom}~(a,b) depict the configuration of an L fiber in the channel.
 The fiber is of square cross-section with width and height $h$, and $\ell_a$ and $\ell_b$ denote the lengths of the long and short arms, respectively.
 We will refer to $\ell_a/h$ and $\ell_b/h$ as the non-dimensional lengths or aspect ratios of the long and short fiber arms, respectively, and quantify the asymmetry by $\ell_a/\ell_b$, which is bounded by unity ($\ell_b=\ell_a$, symmetric fiber with two arms of equal length) and $\ell_a/h$ ($\ell_b=h$, I fiber).
 Starting from $\ell_a=\ell_b$, the asymmetry is first enhanced when decreasing the length of the short arm with respect to the long arm before the symmetry is restored when the short arm vanishes and a straight (I) fiber is attained.

-The fiber is placed in a rectangular channel of height $H$ and width $W$, and subjected to a pressure driven flow fully characterized by its mean velocity $U_0$.
-The transversal and lateral confinements of the fiber are quantified by $\beta=h/H$ and $\xi=\ell_a/W$, respectively.
+The fiber is placed in a rectangular channel of height $H$ and width $W$, and subjected to a pressure driven flow fully characterized by its mean velocity $U_0$. {Due to the Hele-Shaw-like geometry of the channel (the aspect ratio $W/H$ of the channel varies from 15 to 70), the flow in the $xy$ plane is a plug flow, except close to the side walls and in the vicinity of the fiber, where the transverse vorticity is confined within boundary layers of characteristic thickness $H$.
+In the $z$ direction the flow is Poiseuille-like. }The transversal and lateral confinements of the fiber are quantified by $\beta=h/H$ and $\xi=\ell_a/W$, respectively.
 As the channel is assumed to be of infinite length, the state of the fiber is completely described by the lateral position of its center of mass $y$ and the orientation angle $\theta$, together with the corresponding velocities $\dot y$ and $\dot\theta$.
 Moreover we define the drift angle $\alpha$ by $\tan\alpha = \dot y/\dot x$.
-Note that there exists a mirror symmetry and that the mirror image of the fiber shown in Figures~\ref{fig:channel_fiber_geom}(b) corresponds to opposite fiber chirality.
+Note that there exists a mirror symmetry and that the mirror image of the fiber shown in Fig.~\ref{fig:channel_fiber_geom}(b) corresponds to opposite fiber chirality.